cfes-fceg/projects/.github/ISSUE_TEMPLATE/new-project-request.md

 ---

+**Source**
+Did this project originate from a GA motion?
+Or was it an idea from Slack? (provide the link to the source, if possible)

 **What is the motivation for this project?
 What specific problem(s) might it solve?**
 A clear and concise description of what the problem is.